juhaj77/file-upload/README.md

 # file-upload
 a simple test project for uploading and fetching different types of files from the Mongo database

+screenshot:
 ![image of UI](https://github.com/juhaj77/file-upload/blob/main/screenshot.png)
 ## prerequisites